chalmers-revere/2018-wasp-summer-school/flashing/README.md

 This guide will provide you the steps to install Debian on the beaglebone blue and raspberry pi 3 computers on the kiwi platform.
 They are pre-installed on the platform already, so use this guide as a last resort for resetting the platform or installation reference.

+In this guide, we will assume that you have internet connection on your host pc and have curl package installed in the fresh debian os.

 ## Table of Contents
 * [Beaglebone blue](#beaglebone-blue)